Ch. 5 · Driving Method

 Explanation

 This statement is correct.
-When a driver is fatigued, reaction time becomes longer, and the empty running distance—the distance the vehicle travels between stepping on the brake and when the brakes actually begin to take effect—becomes longer.
-Since stopping distance is the sum of empty running distance and braking distance, if empty running distance increases, stopping distance also becomes longer.
+When a driver is fatigued, reaction time becomes longer, and the reaction distance—the distance the vehicle travels between stepping on the brake and when the brakes actually begin to take effect—becomes longer.
+Since stopping distance is the sum of reaction distance and braking distance, if reaction distance increases, stopping distance also becomes longer.
 This is specified in Chapter 5, Section 4 of the Rules of the Road (Safe Speed and Following Distance).

 See the glossary for definitions of key terms.